apache/paimon/docs/content/docs/development/rescale-bucket.md

 ## Use Case

+Rescale bucket helps to handle sudden spikes in throughput.
 Suppose there is a daily streaming ETL task to sync transaction data.
 The table's DDL and pipeline are listed as follows.

 ```sql